“Avoid the pursuit of happiness. Seek to define your mission and pursue that.” –John Perry Barlow

 C’mon in!
 Use the navigation up top or scroll down for more.

 School selection and application counseling is a comprehensive service that begins in late summer or early fall.
-I think of the process as one that comprises four major steps, with a number of smaller stops along the way.
+The process comprises four major steps, with a number of smaller stops along the way.

-2. Standardized testing.
-Most schools require testing, such as the WPPSI, the WISC, and/or the SSAT or ISEE.
+Standardized testing.
+Many schools require testing, such as the WPPSI, the WISC, and/or the SSAT or ISEE — and almost all that don’t require it allow applicants the option to submit testing results.
 We’ll talk about the impact of that testing on the admission process at various schools, and you’ll consider whether you’d like your child to undertake any formal preparation.
-Tests are generally administered in the fall.
+Tests are generally administered in the fall and early winter.

-4. The written application.
-Each school will ask for written reflections on various questions from parents, and from students applying (usually) to grade 5 and higher.
-We’ll talk about strategy for approaching these important parts of your child’s candidacy and how to achieve the most important tasks in the process.
+The written application.
+Most schools will ask for written reflections on various questions from parents, and from students applying (usually) to grade 6 and higher.
+We’ll talk about strategies for approaching these important parts of your child’s candidacy, and how to realize the most effective applications in the process.

 In addition, selection and application includes the services listed below, as appropriate.
 (Not all families engage all services.)